-Intermittent fasting what you’ve been looking for?
+Intermittent fasting is what you’ve been looking for?

 Anthropologically speaking, intermittent fasting doesn’t make sense.
 Willingly abstaining from food for a set period of time (intermittent fasting) would have dumbfounded our ancestors.
 However, evolutionarily the environment we live in today is novel and necessitates such changes…